-This paper presents an analytical model included influence of limited number of retransmissions on the main characteristics of WLANs that use error-prone channels.
+In this paper, an analytical model is developed to include influence of limited number of retransmissions on the main characteristics of WLANs that use error-prone channels.
 The model has been applied on the two available mechanisms in the DCF functions.
 We validate our evaluations by comparing our results with the results in two considered references.
-This study shows that: the networks using four-way handshaking mechanism have a good immunity against increasing the error in the transmitting channel over the range of retransmissions, also WLAN's throughput is unchangeable with size of the network over the range.
+This study shows that: the networks using four-way handshaking mechanism have a good immunity against the increasing error in the transmitting channel over the range of retransmissions, also WLAN's throughput is unchangeable with size of the network over the range.
 On the other side, for the networks using basic access mechanism, the throughput is suppressed with increasing amount of errors in the transmission channel over all the available range of the retry limits as well as it is sensitive to the size of the network.
 Further, the throughput does not change with retry limits when it exceeds the maximum number of backoff stages in both DCF's mechanisms.
 In the both mechanisms probability of dropping a packet is decreasing function with number of retransmissions and the time to drop a packet in the queue of a station is strong function to the number of retry limits, size of the network, the utilized mechanism and the amount of errors in the transmitting channel.
+Also, the study investigates characteristics of the IEEE 802.11b with a specific number of retry limits.
+The achieved results indicate that packet delay increases linearly with increasing number of stations due to increasing rate of collisions and hence increasing number of retry, which also causes increase of packet drop probability.
+Also, the network performance is strongly dependent on channel bit rate and the used packet length with adapting specific number of retransmission.